ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-mesh-deployment.md

    2. Provide IP address ranges for **External IPs**, **External Subnet Prefix Length**, **External Gateway**, and **DNS Details**.
    3. Set MTU to 1500.
    4. Click **Create**.
 6. Repeat the previous steps for Management and vMotion Networks.
-   Note: Set the MTU value to 9000.
+Set the MTU value to 9000.

 #### Results
 {: #hcxclient-vcs-mesh-deployment-profiles-network-results}